Bethe Ansatz, Quantum Circuits, and the F-basis: Introduction

 The F-basis is a special basis where the operators of the ABA are local operators with a \mbox{non-local} dressing~\cite{Maillet96}.
 Originally proposed for the inhomogeneous XXZ model with periodic boundaries~\cite{Maillet96}, the F-basis, which admits a diagrammatic representation~\cite{McAteer11}, was soon extended to encompass higher-spin~\cite{Terras99,Pfeiffer00,Pfeiffer00ii}, higher-rank~\cite{Albert00,Yang05,McAteer12}, totally anisotropic~\cite{Albert00ii}, open~\cite{Wang02,Kitanine07}, and supersymmetric~\cite{Yang04,Zhao05} chains, among others~\cite{Maruyama10,Qiao18}.
 (We refer to \cite{Kitanine98,McAteer11} for a summary of the F-basis.)
-The F-basis in the quantum space was instrumental in providing a first solution to the quantum inverse scattering problem for the spin operators~\cite{Kitanine98}, laying the groundwork for the exact computation of form factors and correlation functions.
-Other applications of the F-basis included the computation of domain-wall partition functions~\cite{Martin11,Zhong22}, asymmetric simple exclusion processes~\cite{Crampe15}, and spin-chain propagators~\cite{Feher19}.
+The F-basis in the quantum space led to the first solution to the quantum inverse scattering problem for the spin operators~\cite{Kitanine98}, paving the way for the exact computation of form factors and correlation functions.
+Other applications included the computation of domain-wall partition functions~\cite{Martin11,Zhong22}, asymmetric simple exclusion processes~\cite{Crampe15}, and spin-chain propagators~\cite{Feher19}.
 The importance of applying the F-basis to the MPS of the Bethe Ansatz was envisaged in~\cite{Katsura12}, which reviewed the equivalence of the MPS of~\cite{Alcaraz03,Alcaraz03ii,Alcaraz06} with the ABA by a change of basis in the auxiliary space as presented in~\cite{Katsura10}.
 The same remark was made in~\cite{Ovchinnikov10}, which also underscored the suitability of the F-basis for the explicit computation of Bethe wave functions.